WINSDK/careful.observer/posts/website_rewrite.md

 Something about trying to keep using nginx.
 Writing single-page application (SPA) and reloading being broken.

+Something about not being able to use nginx and writing a server in axum.

 ```css
 server {
     listen 80;